5 Essential Outdoor Eye Care Tips with Sunglasses

 A healthy diet is vital for eye health.
 Foods rich in antioxidants, such as leafy greens, berries, and fish high in omega-3 fatty acids, can help protect your eyes from harmful free radicals.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to

 The Run Testers